yegor256/blog/_posts/2016/aug/2016-08-23-communication-maturity.md

 <!--more-->

+{% picture /images/2016/08/schizopolis.jpg 0 Schizopolis (1996) by Steven Soderbergh %}

 The damage I'm talking about is caused mostly by the distance between these communication channels and project artifacts.
-The farther away people stay from documents, the bigger the risk of losing information.
+The farther away people stay from documents, the bigger the risk of [losing information]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}).
 And lost information is the first source of trouble in any project.

 Here is the list; it starts with the most damaging communication means and goes down to the most **mature** and professional ones, which cause the